kiratech/labs/Building-Castles/DevSecOps_03_SonarQube.md

-# Exercise | SonarQube installation and configuration
+# Lab | SonarQube installation and configuration

 1. Launch the SonarQube instance using the `sonarqube:latest` container image, exposing these ports (Host/Container):